TanushreeBakshi/Sentence_alignment_automation/README.md

 # END TASK
 -----------------------------------------------------

-1. copy every merge file from each adhyay into your own folder and merge using command: cat $(find ./ -name "merge_*" | sort -V) >  <aligned_file>
+1. 1. copy every merge file from each <AlignedFile> into your own folder and merge using command: cat $(find ./ -name "merge_*" | sort -V) >  <aligned_file>

+2. copy code reverse_replace.sh into that folder.

+3. run command: bash reverse_replace.sh <aligned_file>

-2. <aligned_file> is your final output file.
+4. <aligned_file> is your final output file.

-3. open the file and press ctrl+h :
-	-find all "\n ; " and replace with " ; "
-	-find all "@" and replace with ";"

-[this is because the tool introduces its own ";" while aligning and original ";" may be lost at the end]
+[The tool introduces its own ";" while aligning and original ";" may be lost at the end]

 =========================================================

  tool developed under internship project:
 # "Automation of bilingual sentence alignment tool"

  Tanushree Bakshi
  Hrishikesh Ladikar